 Denzel Washington reprises the role of Robert McCall in this sequel of ‘The Equalizer,’ an ex-Marine who is avenging the death of one of his friends.
 Presently working as a cabbie, the former spy lives a normal, mundane life when he’s pulled into the murder of his friend Susan who was a DIA operative.
 Notwithstanding the sight of her death, McCall tries to dig deeper to get to her assailants.
 ‘The Equalizer 2’ features a score of bad guys beaten up to pulp, broken bones, bloodshed, sexual assaults, and profanity – enough to render it an “R” rating.
 As far as the critics were concerned, the movie received mixed reviews, with a few praising it for the strong protagonist and a good premise as opposed to a few others who criticized it for being “more of the same.”
 I’d watch it only for Denzel Washington.
 Would you?

 8. Sicario: Day of the Soldado

-Watching the sequel is often more rewarding than its predecessor, perhaps due to the explicit violence, gore and bloodshed, also the reason why this particular movie was awarded an MPAA “R” rating.
-The profanity and the intensity of the action sequences are also to share the credit for it being labelled as the so-called “adult” movie.
-Josh Brolin and Benicio del Toro are delightful in their performances, as if they are the characters themselves, while somewhere we kinda missed Emily Blunt’s presence in the film.
-The movie revolves around the CIA and the infamous Mexican drug cartels with CIA trying to instigate infighting between the cartels until their own plan backfires, but at a cost.
+Watching the sequel is often more rewarding than its predecessor, perhaps due to the explicit violence, gore, and bloodshed.
+This is also why this particular movie was awarded an MPAA “R” rating.
+The profanity and the intensity of the action sequences are also to share the credit for it being labeled as the so-called “adult” movie.
+Josh Brolin and Benicio del Toro are delightful in their performances, as if they are the characters themselves, while somewhere, we kinda missed Emily Blunt’s presence in the film.
+The movie revolves around the CIA and the infamous Mexican drug cartels, with the CIA trying to instigate infighting between the cartels until their own plan backfires, but at a cost.
 For those who may not know, the literal meaning of ‘sicario’ is a contract killer or a hitman.

 Read More: Sexiest Actresses of 2017